 And of course, there’s your curb appeal.
 Depending on the layout of your home, your garage door can make up a surprisingly large percentage of the face your house shows to the world.
 A damaged garage door can give your home an unsightly appearance instead of helping to brighten the neighborhood.

-But should you repair your garage, or replace it altogether?
+Should you repair your garage, or replace it altogether?
 Below we will outline a few scenarios in which you might repair or replace your garage door.
 We’ll also offer some guidance on how to choose the best step for the aesthetics, safety and functionality of your home.

+What is the average lifespan of a garage door?
 The average lifespan of a garage door is about 30 years with the right maintenance.
 But individual circumstances vary — maybe your newly minted teenaged driver accidentally backed into the garage door, or maybe a windstorm flung debris at your door and damaged some panels.

 In any case, should you replace your garage door?
 Or should you repair it?
 The answer may depend on a few different factors.